ramitsurana/redshift-scripts/README.md

 | EAL4 + U.S. Gov. NIST FIPS 140-2 Certified | Auditing |
 | Symmetric and Asymmetric Encryption | Symmetric Encryption Only |

+Symmetric encryption - same keys are used to perform encryption and decryption.

+**Note**
+Once you enable encryption for a Redshift cluster upon launch, you can cannot then change it to an unencrypted cluster.
+You’ll have to unload the data and reload the data into a new cluster with your new encryption setting.